Before you apply – Residential tenancy

 - Problems with claiming the bond after a tenancy or residency ends

-- Repairs, maintenance, damages or changes to the property the tenant wants to make
+- Repairs, maintenance, damages or changes to the property the renter (tenant) wants to make

 - Pets and renting